 "Sociologist Frank (American Univ.; G-Strings and Sympathy, 2002) examines the history and cultural fixation on group sex, which she defines as "erotic or sexual activity that implicates more than two people."
 The author provides much food for thought as she looks at the symbolism of orgies and contemporary manifestations, such as group sex in public sex venues and swinging parties.
 The book investigates multiple fields of study, including anthropology, biology, psychology, and sociology, in an attempt to explain participation in group sex and the varied reactions to it.
 Frank is both observer and participant as she explores various group sex situations.
 Interspersed among the ethnographic research, history, case studies, and interviews, Frank offers glimpses of her own experiences with group sex.
 Writing well and intelligently without sensationalizing the topic, Frank, maintaining academic neutrality, is the layperson's Virgil, using her intellect and research to illuminate the dimly lit world of group sex.
 Notes and an extensive bibliography make up the rest of the book, which student researchers will find especially useful.
 Summing Up: Highly recommended.
 General readers to undergraduates through researchers/faculty."

-Rob Hardy, in The Dispatch
+Rob Hardy for The Dispatch

-Jack David Eller, for The Anthropology Review Database
+Jack David Eller, The Anthropology Review Database